Home Drugs Tylenol Drug Interactions

 • Tylenol and Warfarin

-Taking acetaminophen while taking the blood thinner Warfarin has the potential to cause serious issues.
-N-acetyl-p-benzoquinone, a metabolite in acetaminophen, interferes with the synthesis of coagulation factors and vitamin K metabolism, potentially negating Warfarin’s ability to thin the blood sufficiently.
+Taking acetaminophen while taking the blood thinner warfarin has the potential to cause serious issues.
+N-acetyl-p-benzoquinone-imine (NAPQ1), a metabolite in acetaminophen, interferes with the synthesis of coagulation factors and vitamin K metabolism, potentially augmenting warfarin’s ability to thin the blood in an uncontrolled and possibly dangerous manner.

-Acetaminophen may also have anti-aggregatory effects, meaning it prevents blood platelets from binding.
-Research the Canadian Medical Association Journal published shows that concurrent use of Warfarin and acetaminophen can lead to a higher internalized normalized ratio (INR) lab result, and may also lead to bleeding.
+Acetaminophen may also have weak anti-aggregatory effects, meaning it may prevent blood platelets from binding.
+Research the Canadian Medical Association Journal published shows that concurrent use of warfarin and acetaminophen can lead to a higher international normalized ratio (INR) lab result, and may lead to bleeding.

 The interactions of phenytoin and paracetamol can lead to reduced efficacy of paracetamol and an increased risk of hepatotoxicity.
-The study showed the risk of this interaction had both a suspicion of hepatotoxicity and an episode of pain breakout.
-A mix of valsartan and paracetamol can lead to hypertension and tachycardia.
+The study showed the patient at risk of this interaction had both a suspicion of hepatotoxicity and an episode of pain breakout.
+The researchers also reported that a mix of valsartan and paracetamol can lead to hypertension and tachycardia, although the mechanism explaining this is not understood.

 Can You Take Tylenol with Ibuprofen?